hamnaarif/Reveltek-Careers/Careers/HR/Social Media Policy.md

 Employees cannot have extremist photos on their profiles or affiliate with any activity that can be seen as a potential threat to environmnet or community.

 Company Affiliation:
 While full-time employed with us, employees cannot list that they work for any other company but ours.
+We believe in honesty and integrity at work.

 Responsibility for Reputation:
 Employees must take responsibility for our reputation in their social media posts.
 How they conduct themselves on social media is a reflection of our firm and our values.